 These are some steps that I follow for hosting a successful sadya whether it is for Onam or Vishu or just any other day when you feel like having a sadya meal.

 - Create a Menu: Take a pen and paper and scribble down the menu items.
 I prefer pen and paper to doing it electronically since paper makes it easy to scratch off things while still letting you see what changes you have made.
 Just my personal preference but you can use a notepad on your phone or computer as well.
 Write down the different dishes you would like to make.
 Sambhar and Avial I think fall in the ‘must-have’ category meaning they absolutely need to be on the sadya menu or else you won’t have a sadya!
 Another ‘must have’ are pappadums!
 After that, come all other lentil or bean type curries – let’s call this ‘Other curries’ – like erisseri, parippu, moru kootan, green mango curry, potato stew etc. I like to include at least two from this category.
 Next would be ‘dry vegetable dishes’ like cabbage thoran or green beans thoran or kadala and kaaya thoran etc. A fourth category would be all spicy and tangy ‘pickle type’ curries called as ‘thodu curries’ – these include paavakka varatharachu curry, pearl onion curry(Ulli curry), Pulli inji (ginger curry).
-Another very important ‘must-have’ item of the sadya is the ‘Paayasam’.
+Another very important ‘must-have’ item of the sadya is the dessert or pudding called as ‘Paayasam’.
 Which paayasam to make?.
 Although it is traditional to make two varieties of Payasam, I would recommend doing only one since not only is it time consuming to make two different payasams but after the heavy sadya, in my experience, folks generally will not have room for two different payasams and so it becomes a waste of effort.
 Decide which one you want to make.
-‘Paladda’ is always the easy one and everyone loves that so its a safe bet.
-If you are ambitious enough to make Parrippu paayasam then so be it – you just need to plan adequately for it.
+‘Paladda’ or Rice noodle pudding is always the easy one and everyone loves that so its a safe bet.
+If you are ambitious enough to make the lentil pudding or Parrippu paayasam then so be it – you just need to plan adequately for it.

 Here’s what a sample menu would look like.
 Other than the ‘Must-haves’, you can pick one or two from each category